Sonaza/Vendorer/README.md

 Addon also makes it easier to sell junk items and unusable soulbound loot.
 Upon closing vendor frame the addon shows money difference if money was gained or lost.

-**New!** Automatic smart repair feature will make it easy to repair your gear when visiting a vendor that can do repairs.
+Automatic smart repair feature will make it easy to repair your gear when visiting a vendor that can do repairs.
 Smart repair will try to spend the maximal guild repair allowance if possible.
 However, the automatic spending of guild funds can be optionally disabled.

 ### Filters